mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## .slice() replaces .toArray()

-To convert a RecordArray to a plain JS array, Ember docs now recommend using .slice() as .toArray() has been deprecated.
+To convert a RecordArray to a plain JS array, Ember docs now recommend using .slice() because .toArray() has been deprecated.
 As of 1/2/2025 I've made this replacement in selectize-input.js and troubleshooting.md, but still have to change it in about 55 places among 31 files.

 ## Store